evgeny-danilov/water_delivery/README.md

   ]
 ```

-There are maximum two slots per zone and date/time.
-Zone could be found based on the input address.

 **What needs to be done:**
-Find the closest available slot for delivering.
-Calculation depends on the desired date and time, and the scecific zone.
+Implement an isolated service which returns closest available slot for delivering.
+Calculation depends on user request, namely, the desired date and time and the specific address.
+There are maximum **two slots** per zone and date/time.
+Zone could be found based on the input address
+(for example, if address started with `street`, it's zone A, otherwise it's zone B).

 **Example of input data (user request):**
 ```ruby